-Officially, over 5.000 troops will participate in the event, along side 200 tanks and other armoured vehicles, 180 missile and artillery systems, over 20 helicopters, aeroplanes and unmanned aerial vehicles.
-It was also mentioned new modernised weapon types will be tested out.
+Officially, over 5,000 troops will participate in the event, along side 200 tanks and other armoured vehicles, 180 missile and artillery systems, over 20 helicopters, aeroplanes and unmanned aerial vehicles.
+It was also mentioned that new modernised weapon types will be tested out.
 Considering these numbers, it appears the exercises are more defensive in nature than offensive, due to the lower troop-artillery ratio, which tends to be associated with defensive simulations.

 Official footage of the military exercises provided by the Azeri Defence Ministry

-Worth mentioning was that the initial start-off ceremony, that included the exchanging of national flags by military units from both sides, was pictured with Mount Ararat (called Ağrı in Turkish) in the background.
+Worth mentioning was that the initial start-off ceremony, that included the exchanging of national flags by military units from both sides, was pictured with Mount Ararat (Ağrı in Turkish) in the background.
 Some experts on social media have pointed out that this is not a mere coincidence, but is meant to symbolise a defiance towards Armenia, who considers the mountain as its national symbol.